zieren/eltern-emailer/text.md

 * `user` The login email address
 * `pass` The login password
 * `tag` A short name used to identify the school in emails
+* `eventLookaheadDays` For notification of upcoming events.
+This controls how long in advance you (and possibly the student, see `emailToStudent`) are notified.
+Each event triggers only one notification, so e.g. 14 means you are notified two weeks in advance and have to keep it in mind from then on.
 * `recipients` This controls who receives the different categories of messages.
 Each takes a comma-separated list of zero or more addresses, enclosed in `[]`.
   * `*` Receives everything
   * `lehrerkommunikation` Personal messages from teachers to parents ("Kommunikation Eltern/Fachlehrer" and ".../Klassenleitung")